badgerloop-software/pod-embedded/README.md

 ## Beaglebone Make Instructions

-There are currently two sets of targets:
+There are currently two sets of targets (placed into the `out/` folder):

 1) Making the main programs (`badgerloop_LV` and `badgerloop_HV`)